cfjello/cxgraph/README.md

 # CxGraph - A Deno Module

-A package to produces dependency graphs for nodes in a hierarchy.
-This package owes a lot to https://www.npmjs.com/package/dependency-graph, but this is a Deno typeScript implementation with a modified API that adds a sortable hierarchical numbering to the dependency graph.
+A module to produces dependency graphs for nodes in a hierarchy.
+This module owes a lot to https://www.npmjs.com/package/dependency-graph, but this is a Deno typeScript implementation with a somewhat modified API that adds a sortable hierarchical numbering to the dependency graph.

 ## Usage